happysheep0719/Sean-s-Cheat-Sheet/java/jvm.md

 from a set of the root references/objects, find all the objects reachable through the paths on the dependency graph, other ones are not needed and can be GCed.

+**4 kinds of GC roots in Java**

+1. Local varibles are kept alive by the stack of a thread.